yazinsai/php-pdo-mysql/README.md

         array(":myvalue"=>$myvalue));
     $results = $DB->fetchAll();

 You now have all of the results in your `$results` variable.
+You can now iterate through the results like so:

+    foreach($results as $result) {
+    	// $result contains an associative array with all the fields echo "Result: ".$result['myfield']
+    }

 ## Setup